Eric Eisenmann, PharmD, PhD

 Kari Hoyt, PhD

-Dr. Hoyt's research team members are engaged in pre-clinical target identification for pharmacologic treatment of neurodegenerative and psychiatric disorders.
-They use in vivo and in vitro high-resolution fluorescence microscopy and high-content analysis of live neurons to reveal complex interactions between signaling pathways that regulate cell survival/function and circadian clock signaling.
+Our research team members are engaged in pre-clinical target identification for pharmacologic treatment of neurodegenerative and psychiatric disorders.
+We use in vivo and in vitro high-resolution fluorescence microscopy and high-content analysis of live neurons to reveal complex interactions between signaling pathways that regulate cell survival/function and circadian clock signaling.
 This work is designed to identify new avenues of chronotherapeutic target development for CNS disorders.
+Current work focuses on two related themes: (1) Alzheimer’s Disease and desynchronization of cortico-limbic circadian rhythms and (2) MAPK signaling: gates, oscillators and circadian timing.